 Thursday 14 September 2017 â Victor Bay, Keswick Island to South Percy Island

 It was extremely calm till 0230 when a slight roll started.
 The wind was 10 to 15 knots most of the night.
-We got up at 0340 and made some tea and coffee and at 0400 we pulled up the anchor and motored out.
+We get up at 0340 and make some tea and coffee and at 0400 we pull up the anchor and motor out.
 We have the radar on and as normal, we revert to our night time rules, lifejackets on when outside the cabin.

 |Veto finds the strangest places to relax!||Some of the humpback whales we saw today |

-At 0800 Kelly logs on with VMR Mackay for our trip.
-Soon after the wind drops to 11 to 15 knots and turns to north-west so we have to change the sail to the port side.
+At 0800 Kelly logs on with VMR Mackay for our trip (this is when they open for business).
+Soon after the wind drops to 11 to 15 knots and turns to north-west so we change the sail to the port side.
 At 0930 the wind goes south-west.
 It is overcast and we have a bit of rain.
 At 1200 we pass Digby Island, the wind is now only 9 knots but the seas are very sloppy and confused.